NHS-South-Central-and-West/sat-hackathon-team-sigma-omega/README.md

-# Specialist Analytics Team's Machine Learning Hackation 2025-09-02
+# Specialist Analytics Team's Machine Learning Hackathon 2025-09-02

 - Install this environment using GitHub Desktop
 - Open Powershell (or the Terminal) from this folder and enter the command `uv sync`.